Meryl Streep Drags Trump In Her Golden Globes Speech

 The actress then brought up the most stunning performance she saw in 2016, one that "sank hooks in [her] heart," as she put it.
 "It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter, someone he outranked in privilege, power, and the capacity to fight back.
 It kind of broke my heart when I saw it.
 I still can't get it out of my head because it wasn't in a movie.
 It was real life."

-Streep went on to criticise Trump's "instinct to humiliate," charging him with modelling violence and disrespect from his powerful public platform.
+Streep went on to criticize Trump's "instinct to humiliate," charging him with modeling violence and disrespect from his powerful public platform.
 Finally, she pivoted to the sanctity of the free press — something many people believe is threatened under a Trump administration due to his history of barring reporters he dislikes from the press pool and promising to revamp

 Streep made history tonight with her bold, sweeping speech.
 She made it about something much larger than Hollywood, folding politics and social justice into what could easily have been a simple and gracious speech.
 (And there are surely many who wish she had taken that simpler route.)